Detection of HI filament: Pair Stacking vs. Filament Stacking: Methods

 The IllustrisTNG simulations \citep[][]{2019ComAC...6....2N} utilize the moving-mesh code AREPO.
 Compared to the original Illustris simulation, the galaxy formation model has been improved, particularly in kinetic AGN feedback, galactic winds, and the incorporation of magnetic fields.
 Groups and subhalos are detected using the FOF and SUBFIND algorithms.
-Neutral hydrogen abundance is calculated on-the-fly as per \citet{2013MNRAS.430.2427R}, and we subsequently conducted post-processing to determine the HI mass of the gas cells.
-The IllustrisTNG simulation adopts cosmological parameters based on Planck 2015 data ($\Omega_{m,0}=0.3089$, $\Omega_{\Lambda, 0}=0.6911$, $\Omega_{b,o}=0.0486$, $h=0.6774$, $\sigma_8=0.8159$, $n_s=0.9667$), which show slight deviations from Planck 2014.
-We applied the highest resolution run, TNG100-1, within the TNG100 series, encompassing a box size of 106.5 comoving Mpc per side, containing $1820^3$ dark matter particles of $7.5\times 10^6 \mathrm{M_\odot}$, alongside $1820^3$ gas cells of $1.4\times 10^6 \mathrm{M_\odot}$.
+Neutral hydrogen abundance is calculated on-the-fly as per \citet{2013MNRAS.430.2427R}, and we subsequently conducted post-processing to determine the \hi~mass of the gas cells.
+The IllustrisTNG simulation adopts cosmological parameters based on Planck 2015 data ($\Omega_{m,0}=0.3089$, $\Omega_{\Lambda, 0}=0.6911$, $\Omega_{b,0}=0.0486$, $h=0.6774$, $\sigma_8=0.8159$, $n_s=0.9667$), which show slight deviations from Planck 2014.
+We applied the highest resolution run, TNG100-1, within the TNG100 series, encompassing a box size of 106.5 comoving Mpc per side, containing $1820^3$ dark matter particles of $7.5\times 10^6~\mathrm{M_\odot}$, alongside $1820^3$ gas cells of $1.4\times 10^6~\mathrm{M_\odot}$.

 In our simulation, we classify the space into different types called knots, filaments, and voids.
-The knots are defined as areas within $5\times R_{200,c}$ around halos with masses $M_h \geq 10^3\ \mathrm{M_\odot/h}$.
-Filaments are designated as zones within $1 \ \mathrm{Mpc/h}$ surrounding filaments identified by galaxies with stellar masses $M_* \geq 10^8\ \mathrm{M_\odot/h}$ using DisPerSE, while voids encompass the remaining portions.
-We observed that both the volume fraction and the HI mass fraction align consistently between the EAGLE and TNG simulations (see Fig. \ref{fig:fraction}).
-Knots, being the densest structures, comprise approximately 20\% of the HI content despite occupying just 2\% of the volume.
-Filaments occupy about 7\% of the total volume and account for nearly 50\% of the HI.
-Meanwhile, the voids, which cover roughly 91\% of the total volume, contain only around 30\% of the HI.
+The knots are defined as areas within $5\times \rvir$ around halos with masses $M_h \geq 10^{13}~\msunh$, where $\rvir$ is the radius enclosing a mean density 200 times the cosmic critical density.
+Filaments are designated as zones within $1~\mpch$ surrounding filaments identified by galaxies with stellar masses $M_* \geq 10^8~\msunh$ using \disperse, while voids encompass the remaining portions.
+We observed that both the volume fraction and the \hi~mass fraction align consistently between the EAGLE and TNG simulations (see Table~\ref{tab:fraction}).
+Knots, being the densest structures, comprise $\sim20\%$ of the \hi~content despite occupying just $\sim2\%$ of the volume.
+Filaments occupy $\sim7\%$ of the total volume and account for $\sim50\%$ of the \hi.
+Meanwhile, the voids, which cover $\sim91\%$ of the total volume, contain only $\sim30\%$ of the \hi.